Abbaslewa/Abbaslewa/README.md

 👋 Hi, I'm Abbas

-💻 I'm a passionate **Full-Stack Developer** with experience in building modern web applications using
+ I'm a passionate **Full-Stack Developer** with experience in building modern web applications using
-**React, Next.js, Node.js, Express, MongoDB, Nest.js, and TypeScript**.
+React, Next.js, Node.js, Express, MongoDB, Nest.js, and TypeScript**.

-🚀 Previously at **MPost Company**, I contributed to developing scalable and responsive components, optimizing APIs, and improving full-stack architecture.
+Previously at **MPost Company**, I contributed to developing scalable and responsive components, optimizing APIs, and improving full-stack architecture.

-🌐 Skilled in **RESTful APIs, React Hooks, TailwindCSS**, and building user-friendly UIs with modern design principles.
+ Skilled in **RESTful APIs, React Hooks, TailwindCSS**, and building user-friendly UIs with modern design principles.

-🤝 Open to collaborating on **open-source projects, innovative platforms, and teams** that need developers who understand both backend logic and frontend aesthetics.
+ Open to collaborating on **open-source projects, innovative platforms, and teams** that need developers who understand both backend logic and frontend aesthetics.

 ---